johnwaithira/MVCImageSitePHP/README.md

 # MVCImageSitePHP
 - This is my own MVC framework project ;
-- I have implemented PHP Object
+- I have implemented PHP Object Oriented